Are you considering booking a Disney Wonder Inside Stateroom?

-These Deluxe Inside Staterooms do have the split bathroom which means that there is one room with a toilet and sink and an additional room with sink and bath with a shower over.
+These Deluxe Inside Staterooms do have a split bathroom which means that there is one room with a toilet and sink and an additional room with a sink and bath with a shower over.

 These staterooms are Category 10A, 10B and 10C

-There are 96 Deluxe Inside Staterooms available on the Disney Wonder and Magic.
+There are 96 Deluxe Inside Staterooms available on Disney Wonder and Magic.